'Keep calm and carry on': Cuba warns virus panic bad for immune system

 By Sarah Marsh

-HAVANA, March 20 (Reuters) - In the face of global panic over the coronavirus pandemic, Cuba's government has urged calm, saying stress weakens the immune system, and the Communist-run country has taken fewer measures than Caribbean neighbors as it trusts the strength of its medical system.
+HAVANA (Reuters) - In the face of global panic over the coronavirus pandemic, Cuba's Communist government has urged calm, saying stress weakens the immune system, and has taken more time than its Caribbean neighbors to introduce drastic measures as it touts the strength of its health system.

-The government has suspended large cultural and sporting events, but has so far steered clear of ordering workers and students to remain at home and has kept is borders open.
+The government has suspended large cultural and sporting events, and on Friday said it would start barring entry to tourists.
+But so far it has steered clear of ordering workers and students to remain at home.

-Cuba is renowned for its preparedness in advance of natural disasters such as epidemics, and for its medical prowess.
-It sends its doctors to health crises around the world, including to ebola outbreak in West Africa in 2014-2016.
+Cuba is renowned for its preparedness in advance of natural disasters such as epidemics and for its medical prowess.
+It sends its doctors to health crises around the world, including the Ebola outbreak in West Africa in 2014-2016.

+President Miguel Diaz-Canel, in a televised roundtable on Friday, said: "There must be neither panic nor overconfidence."

-Cuban officials have said the island's hot climate could slow propagation of the virus and a state-run tourism agency has even promoted the island as a safe destination.
+Cuban officials have said the island's hot climate could slow propagation of the virus - although the theory remains unproven - and a state-run tourism agency even promoted the island as a safe destination at the start of the crisis.

 Cuba has also boasted that it produces a drug that helped curb the coronavirus outbreak in China, although some experts doubted whether it was effective as a mass treatment.

-Cuba has the "manpower, the drugs, and a proven and effective approach to face health challenges", Cuba's Foreign Ministry's General Director for U.S. Affairs Carlos Fernandez de Cossio tweeted.
+Cuba has the "manpower, the drugs, and a proven and effective approach to face health challenges," the Foreign Ministry's general director for U.S. affairs, Carlos Fernandez de Cossio, tweeted.

-Many Cubans trust authorities' assurances they have the situation under control, in a country where the state has a monopoly of mass media.
-But some are concerned about the government's decision to keep borders, schools and workplaces open and to encourage tourism.
+Many Cubans trust authorities' assurances that they have the situation under control, in a country where the state has a monopoly of mass media.
+But some are concerned about the decision to keep schools and workplaces open.

-On Wednesday, authorities reported the first death from coronavirus in Cuba, an 61-year old Italian tourist.
-The number of cases has steadily risen over the past week to 16 confirmed, all imported, and 523 hospitalized on suspicion of having it.

-Critics note that Cuba has the oldest population in Latin America and the elderly are especially vulnerable to the disease.
+Others criticized the government for not barring entry to tourists earlier.
 Increased internet access on the island has generated more concern as citizens have been able to evaluate other countries' approaches.

+Cuba also has the oldest population in Latin America, and the elderly tend to be more vulnerable because they have weaker immune systems.

+On Wednesday, authorities reported the first death from the coronavirus in Cuba, a 61-year-old Italian tourist.
+The number of cases has steadily risen over the past week to 21 confirmed and 716 hospitalized on suspicion of having the virus.

-"They should close the borders already because cases are coming from abroad," said Luis Rodriguez, 48, who drives a "coco taxi" - a three-wheeled scooter under an egg-shaped booth - in Havana.
-"It will be difficult because we live from tourism but health comes first."
+"It will be difficult because we live from tourism, but health comes first," said Luis Rodriguez, 48, who drives a "coco taxi" - a three-wheeled scooter under an egg-shaped booth - in Havana.

-The cash-strapped nation, which received more than 4 million visitors last year, says the number of cases and lack of local transmission does not yet warrant closing borders.

-Instead, they are monitoring travelers at airports.
-Residents entering the country will have to self quarantine for 14 days under measures due on Friday, according to Communist Party newspaper Granma.

 NO CURFEW, CLOSURES YET